ilyak/libxm/README.md

 # libxm

-Libxm is a library that provides routines for efficient contractions of very large (up to many terabytes) disk-based block-tensors on multi-core CPUs, GPUs, and various floating point accelerators.
+Libxm is a library that provides routines for efficient contractions of very large (terabytes in size) disk-based block-tensors on multi-core CPUs, GPUs, and various floating point accelerators.

 With libxm tensors can be stored on hard disks which allow virtually unlimited